Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Formal Model

 We now consider an adaptive MDP setup.
 The current state represents the required level of effort $e_c$; if no harm occurs, the required effort reduces over time due to performativity; and if harm does occur, then the required effort increases to $e_h$, representing public backlash.

-\begin{assump} Given a fixed fine structure $F$ and the effort required by the public model $e_c$, the platform's individually-optimal effort level is at least $e_c$. \end{assump}
+\begin{assump} Given a fixed fine structure $F$ and the effort required by the public standard $e_c$, the platform's individually-optimal effort level is at least $e_c$. \end{assump}

-This assumption is without loss of generality as we will label the states of the MDP according to the individually-optimal static effort required.\footnote{The platform will thus never exert less than $e_c$ effort in state $e_c$, but we will see that it will sometimes exert more.}
+This assumption is without loss of generality as we will label the states of the MDP according to the platform's individually-optimal static effort.\footnote{The platform will thus never exert less than $e_c$ effort in state $e_c$, but we will see that it will sometimes exert more.} Essentially, the goal is to determine if the platform can be induced to exert more than $e_c$ effort in state $e_c$.

-\begin{assump} At state $e_c$, the transition probability to the high effort state $e_h > e_c$ is simply $P_e(e_h \mid e_c, e) = h(e)$, the probability that harm occurs given the platform exercises effort $e$. \end{assump}
+\begin{assump} At state $e_c$, the transition probability to the high effort state $e_h > e_c$ is simply $P_e(e_c, e_h) = h(e)$, the probability that harm occurs given the platform exercises effort $e$. \end{assump}

 Note that the harm probability and thus the transition to state $e_h$ only depends on the platform's effort $e$, and not on the state $e_c$.
 This transition encodes the public backlash.

 \begin{definition} The next state with required effort lower than $e_c$ is $\chi(e_c) = \sup \{ s \in S \mid s < e_c \}$. \end{definition}